 Mon Valley Affordability Drives the Top Three Suburbs

-Clairton (15025) follows the same pattern: entry at $119,000 with rents holding at $1,211 produces a yield of 12.2%.
+Clairton (15025) follows the same pattern: entry at about $119,000 with rents holding at about $1,200 produces a yield of 12.2%.
 These are former steel towns with solid housing stock, working-class tenant pools, and prices still reflecting decades of post-industrial decline.
 Rents have recovered faster than prices because tenant demand stayed anchored to proximity to Pittsburgh's hospitals, universities, and reshored tech employers.
 Glassport (15045) at 12.0% completes the Mon Valley trio.

 For short-term rental, these suburbs tell a more cautious story.
-They sit too far from the tourist and business-travel corridors (Oakland, Downtown, Strip District, South Side) to command high nightly rates, and occupancy across Allegheny County averages just 38%, below the threshold where the short-term rental premium meaningfully outruns a reliable long-term tenancy.
+They sit too far from the tourist and business-travel corridors (Oakland, Downtown, Strip District, South Side) to command high nightly rates, and occupancy across Allegheny County averages just 38%, below the threshold where the short-term rental premium outruns a reliable long-term tenancy.
 Pittsburgh (15233) and Pittsburgh (15219), both inside Pittsburgh city limits, are the ranked suburbs where the short-term rental case strengthens, because proximity to University of Pittsburgh medical demand, Steelers and Pirates game traffic, and downtown business travel supports higher nightly rates.

 The Yield-Price Trade-Off Is Severe in Pittsburgh